 We all use WhatsApp, you’d be hard pushed to find a company without at least one workplace WhatsApp group, or use it in correspondence with customers/clients.
 But did you know this can be fraught with privacy issues which, if neglected, can lead to a plethora of issues including fines, damage to your hard won reputation, as well as losing customers who are unable to trust you.
 In order to prevent this happening to you, in this article we’ll go over the data protection do’s and dont’s related to Whatsapp GDPR.

-If your intention is to use WhatsApp in your company, institution or business, keep in mind that you must comply with the principles of data protection.
-These are the principles of quality, information, consent, confidentiality and data security, among others.
+If your intention is to use WhatsApp as a communication tool for business, keep in mind that you must comply with the principles of data protection:

 This leads us to the important question…